Unboundedness phenomenon in a model of urban crime: Abstract

 Further because of Lemma~\ref{lm:ve_w1q_bound} and Lemma~\ref{lm:ve_higher_sp_bounds} potentially combined with a standard elliptic regularity estimate (cf.\ \cite[Lemma 19.1]{FriedmanPartialDifferentialEquations1969}), we know that the family $(\ve)_{\eps \in (0,\eps^\star)}$ is uniformly bounded in $L^2((0,T);W^{2,2}(\Omega))$ and the family $(v_{\eps t})_{\eps \in (0,\eps^\star)}$ is uniformly bounded in $L^2((0,T);L^2(\Omega))$.
-Therefore, we can use the Aubin--Lions lemma (cf.\ \cite{TemamNavierStokesEquationsTheory1977}) applied to the triple of spaces $W^{2,2}(\Omega)\hookrightarrow\hookrightarrow W^{1,2}(\Omega)\hookrightarrow L^2(\Omega))$ to construct a function $v \in L^2((0,T);W^{1,2}(\Omega)$ such that (\ref{eq:v_l2_conv}) and (\ref{eq:grad_v_l2_conv}) hold as $\eps = \eps_j \searrow 0$ by replacing the previously established sequence $(\eps_j)_{j\in\N}$ with a subsequence extracted from it.
+Therefore, we can use the Aubin--Lions lemma (cf.\ \cite{TemamNavierStokesEquationsTheory1977}) applied to the triple of spaces $W^{2,2}(\Omega)\hookrightarrow\hookrightarrow W^{1,2}(\Omega)\hookrightarrow L^2(\Omega)$ to construct a function $v \in L^2((0,T);W^{1,2}(\Omega)$ such that (\ref{eq:v_l2_conv}) and (\ref{eq:grad_v_l2_conv}) hold as $\eps = \eps_j \searrow 0$ by replacing the previously established sequence $(\eps_j)_{j\in\N}$ with a subsequence extracted from it.
 Note that the almost everywhere pointwise convergence mentioned in (\ref{eq:v_l2_conv}) is not a direct consequence of the Aubin--Lions lemma, but can be established by potentially a third subsequence extraction as it is well-known that $L^2(\Omega\times(0,T))$ convergence implies a.e.\ pointwise convergence along a subsequence.
 It is then this pointwise convergence property combined with the uniform upper and lower bounds from Lemma~\ref{lm:ve_lower_bound} and Lemma~\ref{lm:ve_w1q_bound} that ensures that $v$ and $\frac{1}{v}$ are elements of $L^\infty(\Omega\times(0,T))$.

 Having now proven all necessary regularity and convergence properties for $u$ and $v$, we only need to verify that our desired weak solution properties hold as well.
-Testing with $\varphi$ and integrating by parts shows that all $\ue$ are weak solutions to the first equation in (\ref{problem}) in the sense that
+Testing with $\eps\varphi$ and integrating by parts shows that all $\ue$ are weak solutions to a variant of the first equation in (\ref{problem}) in the sense that